EMPRI-DEVOPS/git-privacy/README.md

 ### Redaction of New Commits

 New commits are automatically redacted if git-privacy is initialised in a repo.
-This is achieve via a post-commit hook.
+This is achieved via a post-commit hook.

 If you want to manually redact the last commit, run:

     git-privacy redate --only-head

-### View Unredacted Dates

-To view the unredacted commit dates, git-privacy offers a git-log-like listing:

-    git-privacy log

 ### Bulk Re-dating of Commits